tmjo/charger-card/README.md

 ## Installing

-**💡 Tip:** If you like this project consider buying me a cup of ☕️ or 🥤:
+**💡 Tip:** If you like this project consider buying me a cup of ☕️:

 <a href="https://www.buymeacoffee.com/tmjo" target="_blank">
   <img src="https://cdn.buymeacoffee.com/buttons/default-black.png" alt="Buy Me A Coffee" width="150px">